StratifyLabs/StratifyBlog/content/device/2017-09-29-Including-Arbitrary-Binary-Data-in-Embedded-Applications.md

 ---
+categories:
+- Device Tips
+date: "2017-09-29"
 layout: post
+page_source: MicrocontrollerBlog
+tagline: null
+tags:
+- c/c++
+- microcontroller
 title: Including Arbitrary Binary Data in Embedded Applications
-categories: [Device Tips]
-page_source: MicrocontrollerBlog
-tagline:
-tags : [c/c++, microcontroller]
-date: 2017-09-29
 ---

 When creating firmware programs for microcontrollers, I regularly need to include to small files such as fonts, bitmaps, or lookup data.
 The best way I found to do this is to embed the data directly in the binary file.